Skip to content

 硬件:阅读过程不需要开发板,有 STM32F103 或 STM32F407 可对照更佳

-The first thing we need to discuss is the processor's memory architecture—how the CPU interacts with memory.
-This seems basic, but it directly determines many everyday phenomena, such as why code runs faster on some chips than others, or why DMA always requires special address region configuration.
+The first thing we need to discuss is the processor's memory architecture, specifically how the CPU interacts with memory.
+This might seem like a basic topic, but it directly dictates many everyday phenomena—such as why code runs faster on some chips than others, or why DMA always requires specific address region configurations.

 Von Neumann Architecture — One Bus to Rule Them All

-The core characteristic of the Von Neumann architecture is that instructions and data share a single bus and a single memory space.
-The CPU accesses memory through one set of address buses, regardless of whether you are reading code or data—it all goes down the same path.
-You can think of it as a single-lane road where instructions and data line up and take turns; they cannot travel side by side.
-The advantage is hardware simplicity—you only need one bus and one memory, which keeps costs down.
-The early 8051 MCU and the core philosophy of most general-purpose computers stem from this.
+The core characteristic of the Von Neumann architecture is that instructions and data share the same bus and the same memory space.
+The CPU accesses memory via a single address bus; whether you are fetching code or reading data, it travels along the same path.
+You can imagine this as a single-lane road—instructions and data line up to pass through one by one, unable to travel side-by-side.
+The benefit is hardware simplicity—requiring only one bus and one memory, which reduces costs.
+The core concepts of early 8051 MCUs and most general-purpose computers stem from this.

-The problem is also obvious: because instructions and data squeeze onto the same bus, the CPU cannot fetch instructions and read/write data simultaneously.
-In practice, this means limited performance—want to execute an addition and write the result back to memory at the same time?
-Sorry, the bus is busy fetching the next instruction, so you have to wait in line.
-This is the so-called "Von Neumann bottleneck."
+The downside is also obvious: because instructions and data crowd the same bus, the CPU cannot fetch instructions and read/write data simultaneously.
+In practice, this means limited performance—you want to execute an addition and write the result back to memory at the same time?
+Sorry, the bus is busy fetching the next instruction, so you must wait.
+This is known as the "Von Neumann bottleneck."

-Harvard Architecture — Two Buses, Each Minding Its Own Business
+Harvard Architecture — Two Buses, Each Doing Its Own Thing

-The Harvard architecture takes a different approach: instructions and data each have their own bus and their own memory space.
-It is like turning the single-lane road into a dual-lane highway—instruction fetching and data read/write can happen simultaneously, theoretically doubling throughput.
-Most DSP chips and many modern microcontrollers use a pure Harvard architecture or a variant of it.
+The Harvard architecture takes a different path: instructions and data each have their own bus and memory space.
+It is essentially turning a single-lane road into a dual-lane road—fetching instructions and reading/writing data can happen simultaneously, theoretically doubling throughput.
+Most DSP chips and many modern MCUs adopt a pure Harvard architecture or a variant thereof.

-But the pure Harvard architecture is not a silver bullet either.
-If your program needs self-modifying code (rare in embedded), or if you want to use a block of memory as both code and data space, the hardware is not flexible enough—you would need to design an extra mechanism to allow the two buses to access each other's memory spaces.
+However, a pure Harvard architecture isn't a silver bullet.
+If your program needs self-modifying code (rare in embedded systems), or if you want to use a block of memory as both code and data space, the hardware is less flexible—you would need to design an extra mechanism to allow the two buses to access each other's memory spaces.

-Real-world ARM Cortex-M3/M4 processors rarely go to extremes, instead adopting what is called the Modified Harvard Architecture.
-You can understand it this way: from a software perspective, the address space is unified (like Von Neumann), but from a hardware perspective, instruction fetching and data access can happen in parallel (like Harvard).
+In reality, ARM Cortex-M3/M4 processors rarely go to extremes, employing what is known as a Modified Harvard Architecture.
+You can understand it this way: from a software perspective, the address space is unified (like Von Neumann), but from a hardware perspective, instruction fetching and data access can occur in parallel (like Harvard).

-Specifically, Cortex-M3/M4 has three AHB-Lite buses: the I-Code bus is dedicated to fetching instructions from the Code region (0x00000000–0x1FFFFFFF, where Flash is mapped), the D-Code bus handles data access in the Code region (like loading constants from Flash), and the System bus handles access to the SRAM and peripheral regions.
-I-Code and D-Code can work in parallel, so code in Flash and constant data in Flash can be accessed simultaneously, significantly improving execution efficiency.
+Specifically, Cortex-M3/M4 has three sets of AHB-Lite buses: the I-Code bus is dedicated to fetching instructions from the Code region (0x000000000x1FFFFFFF, where Flash is mapped); the D-Code bus handles data access in the Code region (like loading constants from Flash); and the System bus handles access to SRAM and peripheral regions.
+I-Code and D-Code can operate in parallel, so code in Flash and constant data in Flash can be accessed simultaneously, significantly improving execution efficiency.

-If you look at the STM32F407 memory map, you will find that the 512MB space from address 0x00000000 to 0x1FFFFFFF is marked as the Code region, while 0x20000000 onward is the SRAM region.
-ARM officially recommends that during bus arbitration, D-Code has higher priority than I-Code—because if a data access is blocked, the processor cannot proceed, whereas instruction prefetching can afford to wait a bit.
+If you look at the memory map for the STM32F407, you will find that the 512MB space from address 0x00000000 to 0x1FFFFFFF is marked as the Code region, while 0x20000000 onwards is the SRAM region.
+ARM officially recommends that D-Code has higher priority than I-Code during bus arbitration—because if data access is blocked, the processor cannot proceed, whereas instruction prefetching can afford to wait a bit.

-⚠️ Watch Out Although Cortex-M has multiple buses, they are not truly "fully parallel"—if I-Code and D-Code access Flash simultaneously, they still have to go through Flash controller arbitration.
-On the STM32F1, Flash is only 16 bits wide with no cache, so the parallel bus advantage is significantly diminished; on the STM32F4, with its 128-bit wide Flash interface and Adaptive Real-Time (ART) Accelerator, the difference is very noticeable.
-Do not forget to check this metric when selecting a chip.
+⚠️ Watch Out Although Cortex-M has multiple buses, they are not truly "completely parallel"—if I-Code and D-Code access Flash simultaneously, they ultimately go through arbitration by the Flash controller.
+On the STM32F1, Flash is only 16 bits wide and has no cache, so the benefits of bus parallelism are greatly diminished; whereas the STM32F4 has a 128-bit wide Flash interface and an Adaptive Real-Time (ART) Accelerator, making the difference very obvious.
+Don't forget to check this metric when selecting a chip.

-Step 2 — Understanding How ARM Instructions Are Encoded
+Step 2 — Understanding How ARM Instruction Sets Are Encoded

-With the memory architecture clear, let us look at the ARM instruction set.
-This directly impacts the size and execution efficiency of your generated code, which is especially critical on resource-constrained MCUs.
+With the memory architecture cleared up, let's look at ARM's instruction sets.
+This directly impacts the size and execution efficiency of the code you generate, which is especially critical on resource-constrained MCUs.

-ARM Instruction Set (32-bit) — Expressive but Bulky
+ARM Instruction Set (32-bit) — High Expressiveness but Large Volume

-ARM's original instruction set (A32) uses fixed-length 32-bit encoding, with each instruction taking 4 bytes.
-The encoding space is ample enough to express rich operations—advanced features like conditional execution, inline barrel shifter shifts, and multi-register transfers (LDM/STM).
+ARM's earliest instruction set (A32) uses 32-bit fixed-length encoding, with each instruction occupying 4 bytes.
+The encoding space is ample, allowing for rich operations—conditional execution, inline barrel shifter shifts, multi-register transfers (LDM/STM), and other advanced features.
 The benefit of 32-bit instructions is high expressiveness; a single instruction can do a lot, raising the performance ceiling.
-The downside is equally obvious—large code size, an overhead that cannot be ignored on small MCUs with only a few dozen KB of Flash.
+The cost is also obvious—code volume is large, and on small MCUs with only a few dozen KB of Flash, this overhead cannot be ignored.

-Thumb Instruction Set (16-bit) — Compact but Limited
+Thumb Instruction Set (16-bit) — Small Volume but Limited Functionality

-To solve the code density problem, ARM introduced the Thumb instruction set (T16) in the ARMv4T architecture, compressing most commonly used instructions into 16-bit encodings.
-The trade-off is the loss of some advanced features—in Thumb state, most instructions no longer support conditional execution, and barrel shifter usage is restricted.
-But in exchange, code size typically shrinks by about 30%, which is a lifesaver for applications tight on Flash.
+To address code density, ARM introduced the Thumb instruction set (T16) in the ARMv4T architecture, compressing most common instructions into 16-bit encoding.
+The代价 is the loss of some advanced features—most instructions in Thumb state no longer support conditional execution, and the use of the barrel shifter is restricted.
+However, the trade-off is a code size reduction of about 30%, which is a lifesaver for applications with tight Flash space.

 Thumb-2 — The Default Choice for Cortex-M

-Cortex-M3/M4 uses the Thumb-2 instruction set, a mixed-encoding scheme where 16-bit and 32-bit instructions are interleaved.
-The compiler automatically selects the most appropriate encoding width for each instruction—simple operations use 16 bits, while complex operations (like loading large immediates, division, etc.) use 32 bits.
-This way, you get functional completeness close to the pure ARM instruction set while maintaining code density close to pure Thumb.
+Cortex-M3/M4 uses the Thumb-2 instruction set, a hybrid encoding scheme: 16-bit and 32-bit instructions are intermixed.
+The compiler automatically selects the most appropriate encoding width for each instruction—simple operations use 16 bits, while complex operations (like loading large immediate values, division, etc.) use 32 bits.
+This way, you get near-complete functionality comparable to the pure ARM instruction set while maintaining code density close to pure Thumb.

-One point is particularly worth noting: Cortex-M series processors only support the Thumb instruction set and do not support the traditional 32-bit ARM instruction set.
-So all code you write on Cortex-M, whether compiled from C or hand-written in assembly, must be Thumb-encoded.
-The compiler defaults to Thumb mode, so you do not need to worry about it in most cases—but if you are writing inline assembly or a custom startup file, you must remember this, otherwise you will be rewarded with a beautiful Undefined Instruction exception.
+One point is particularly worth noting: Cortex-M series processors only support the Thumb instruction set, not the traditional 32-bit ARM instruction set.
+Therefore, all code you write on Cortex-M, whether compiled from C or hand-written assembly, must be Thumb encoded.
+The compiler defaults to Thumb mode, so you don't need to worry about it in most cases—but if you are inline assembling or writing startup files, you must remember this, otherwise you will be rewarded with a very beautiful Undefined Instruction exception.

 /// @brief 一个简单的 Thumb 函数示例